-A Vegetation Conservation - General Regulations
+A. Vegetation Conservation - General Regulations

-- 1. Vegetation conservation standards shall not be applied retroactively in a way which requires lawfully existing uses and developments (as of the effective date of this Program), including residential landscaping and gardens, to be removed, except when required as mitigation for new or expanded development. - 2.
-In order to implement this Program's policies for preservation of native plant communities on marine, river, lake, and wetland shorelines, mitigation sequencing shall be applied during site planning for uses and activities within the shoreline jurisdiction so that the design and location of the structure or development minimizes native vegetation removal.
+- 1. Vegetation conservation standards shall not be applied retroactively in a way which requires lawfully existing uses and developments (as of the effective date of this Program), including residential landscaping and gardens, to be removed, except when required as mitigation for new or expanded development.

+- 2. In order to implement this Program's policies for preservation of native plant communities on marine, river, lake, and wetland shorelines, mitigation sequencing shall be applied during site planning for uses and activities within the shoreline jurisdiction so that the design and location of the structure or development minimizes native vegetation removal.
 Development or uses that require vegetation clearing shall be designed to avoid the following in the order indicated below, with a. being the most desirable vegetation to retain:

 - a.
 Native trees,

 - b.
 Other native vegetation,

 - c.
 Non-native trees, and

 - d.
 Other non-native vegetation.

-- 3. Development proposals in shoreline jurisdiction that involve extensive vegetation removal to create views or expansive lawns should not be allowed.
+- 3. Development proposals in shoreline jurisdiction that involve extensive (i.e. greater than fifty percent) vegetation removal to create views or expansive lawns should shall not be allowed.
 Property owners should not assume that an unobstructed view of the water is guaranteed.

 - 4. There shall be no grading or removal of trees or shrubs greater than three (3) inches in diameter at a height of five (5) feet within shoreline jurisdiction unless the grading or tree removal is required to accommodate an approved shoreline use/development and is otherwise specifically allowed by this Program.
-This requirement shall not pertain to hazard tree and noxious weed removal authorized by this Program or to routine mowing.
+This requirement shall not pertain to hazard tree and noxious weed removal authorized by this Program or to routine mowing. - 5.
+Hazard trees within shoreline jurisdiction are regulated by Paragraph 19.400.120(D)(4) of this Program.